datacamp/authoring/docs/courses/design/README.md

 Please see <https://www.datacamp.com/teach/> for your course's dashboard.

+## How to read this document

+This document provides much of the information that is required to write a good course spec.
+There is a lot of information to assimilate, so it is best to read it in small pieces.

+- Before you begin, read everything up to [Step 1 - Brainstorming](/courses/design/#step-1-brainstorming).
+- As you begin each step (or sub-step), read the documentation for that step only.

 ## Introduction

 Designing a good course is as hard as designing good software.